 - No riding bicycles in transition.
 Participants must walk or run with their bicycles and may not mount until out of transition and in the designated mount zone.
 T

-- Event specific Rule - All athletes must claim their bikes by no later than 10:30am on the day of the event.
-All unclaimed bikes will be left unguarded starting at 10:30am.
+- Event specific Rule - All athletes must claim their bikes by the time posted on the SCHEDULE OF EVENTS page.
+All unclaimed bikes may be left unprotected after that time.

 BICYCLE EQUIPMENT RULES